Dabima Best Practices for Students

 * Brainstorming exercises

-* Deadline tasks associated with submitting content (e.g. complete part of your Common App by a defined date, have a first cut of your college list by a due date)
+* Deadline tasks associated with parts of the application process specific to your organization (e.g. complete part of your Common App by a defined date, have a first cut of your college list by a due date)

 Things to note: